 Teteth Halleh's death.
 Although she was a Moonrace spy for Agrippa Maintainer, she did so to save her mother from poverty.
 She's shot in the head trying to take the gun she used to take Loran and the Turn A Gundam hostage, by accident no less!

 Gavane Goonny's death.
 When you consider that he was about to marry Sochie the very next day, he goes off on a night-time raid to acquire some newly uncovered Moonrace technology out in the mountains.
 He and his Borjarnon (Zaku II) team find the tech, but don't realize that the are ACTUAL ARMED NUKES that will detonate at the slightest disruption.
 After a battle with the Moonrace suits, Loran tells everyone on the area to run away as far as possible, but Gavane was underground and unable to hear Loran's message.
-Gavane manages to set off one of the nukes by mistake right before sunrise...
+Gavane manages to set off one of the nukes by mistake, causing four more to cook off and create the episode's titular 'sunrise at midnight' while the rest of the cast watch in horror...
 Cue a tearful Sochie in her wedding dress in the following scene.

 Both the first and second series of this are filled with these.
 The first has one at the end of practically every episode, as test pilot after test pilot is lost, their accomplishments being in vain, with Zeon sinking further and further into defeat.
 The kicker comes in the final episode, wherein, at the end, Oliver, Monica, and the rest of the Oggo recruits seemingly die in a Last Stand against far greater numbered Federation forces.
 Thankfully, however, simply put, they don't.